-As already indicated, since the completion of the Stage 1 report a number of additional issues have been identified that are of relevance to the analysis of skills needs in Stage 1 and mapping of provision in Stage 2.
+As already indicated, following the completion of the Stage 1 report a number of additional issues were identified that are of relevance to the analysis of skills needs in Stage 1 and mapping of provision in Stage 2.
 These are now set out in this section of the report.